-- Note 1: Failure to comply with this subsection is an offence (see subsection 1311(1)). - Note 3: An infringement notice may be issued for an alleged contravention of this subsection, see section 1317DAC. - Note 4: Subsection (2) has an extended operation in relation to disclosing entities that have made recognised offers of securities under Chapter 8 (see section 1200K). - (3) For the purposes of the application of this section to a disclosing entity that is an undertaking to which interests in a registered scheme relate: - (a) the entity is aware of information if, and only if, the responsible entity is aware of the information; and - (b) the obligation of the entity to lodge a document under subsection (2) is an obligation of the responsible entity. - (4) For the purposes of the application of this section to a disclosing entity that is an undertaking to which interests in a notified foreign passport fund relate: - (a) the entity is aware of information if, and only if, the operator of the fund is aware of the information; and - (b) the obligation of the entity to lodge a document under subsection (2) is an obligation of the operator of the fund.
+- Note 1: Failure to comply with this subsection is an offence (see subsection 1311(1)). - Note 3: An infringement notice may be issued for an alleged contravention of this subsection, see section 1317DAC. - Note 4: Subsection (2) has an extended operation in relation to disclosing entities that have made recognised offers of securities under Chapter 8 (see section 1200K). - Note 5: Subsection (2) has a modified operation in relation to securities in a CCIV: see section 1240F. - (3) For the purposes of the application of this section to a disclosing entity that is an undertaking to which interests in a registered scheme relate: - (a) the entity is aware of information if, and only if, the responsible entity is aware of the information; and - (b) the obligation of the entity to lodge a document under subsection (2) is an obligation of the responsible entity. - (4) For the purposes of the application of this section to a disclosing entity that is an undertaking to which interests in a notified foreign passport fund relate: - (a) the entity is aware of information if, and only if, the operator of the fund is aware of the information; and

+(b) the obligation of the entity to lodge a document under subsection (2) is an obligation of the operator of the fund.